Hope Hicks

-Hope Charlotte Hicks (born October 21, 1988) is an American public relations executive and political advisor who served in President Donald Trump’s administration from 2017 to 2018 and 2020 to 2021.
-She served as White House Director of Strategic Communications from January to September 2017, as White House Communications Director from 2017 to 2018, and returned to serve as a Counselor to the President from 2020 to 2021.
+Hope Charlotte Hicks (born October 21, 1988) is an American public relations executive and political advisor best known for her roles in the first Trump administration.
+She served as White House communications director from 2017 to 2018 and later as counselor to the president from 2020 to 2021.
+Earlier, she was the Trump 2016 campaign's press secretary and a longtime aide within the Trump Organization.
+Following her initial departure from the White House, she served as an executive at Fox Corporation before returning to the administration in a senior advisory role.

-Hicks was a teenage model, before following her father into a career in media and communications.
-After college and a couple years' work in public relations, she became an employee of the Trump Organization.
-From there, she became press secretary and early communications director for the Trump 2016 presidential campaign, shifting to national press secretary for the presidential transition team before joining the Trump Administration.
-When Hicks resigned the Administration in March 2018, she was Trump's longest-serving political aide.
-After her resignation, she was Fox Corporation's chief communications officer and executive vice president.
-She returned to the White House as Counselor to President Trump in March 2020, before departing for the final time on January 13, 2021.

 Early life and education

 Hicks is the daughter of Caye Ann (Cavender) Hicks and Paul Burton Hicks III.
 She grew up in Greenwich, Connecticut.
-Her father was Regional CEO, Americas of Ogilvy Public Relations Worldwide, and executive vice president of communications for the National Football League from 2010 to 2015, before becoming managing director of the Glover Park Group.
+Her father was Regional CEO, Americas, of Ogilvy Public Relations Worldwide, and executive vice president of communications for the National Football League from 2010 to 2015, before becoming managing director of the Glover Park Group.
 Her family had a history in government administration: her mother was an administrative aide to Ed Jones, a Democratic congressman from Tennessee; her maternal grandfather, G. W. F. "Dutch" Cavender, worked in the U.S. Department of Agriculture as an administrator during two different administrations; and her maternal grandmother, Marilee Cavender, worked at the U.S. Department of Transportation.

 Hicks was a teenage model, appearing in Greenwich magazine in 2002.
 She then posed for a Ralph Lauren campaign with her older sister Mary Grace, and was the face of the Hourglass Adventures novels about a time-traveling 10-year-old.
 She was the cover model for The It Girl (2005), the first novel in the series by Cecily von Ziegesar.

 Hicks attended Greenwich High School, a part of the public Greenwich school system, where she was co-captain of the lacrosse team and graduated in 2006.
 She then attended Southern Methodist University, where she majored in English and played on a club lacrosse program she helped start.
 She graduated in 2010.